 From Rustic which I love rustic, though I would love to find a old copper or claw foot bath and a rain head shower head.
 I would probably not go for wide open space either, thinking either a rock wall or twisted limbs or weaved willow around the area.
 I am not that comfortable with nature for wide open spaces, and well we do have neighbors.

-this photograph is from Emma's Blog The styles are endless but it will be fun to share how and what we decide for the outdoor shower design.
 And then as I am closing out I am thinking some fun shapes of weaving throughout the land, though I am thinking the boys would probably end up using them as air gun hiders, or something, they would still be fun to the eye placed though out the land.
-I am thinking more of like 3 to 5 ft tall though :) and All different shapes and me making them.
-Maybe Hubby would let me get into willow growing too.
-This beautiful willow lawn globe is from Salix-Willows Well better get to closing the night.
-Hope you find some inspiration too.
-Have a beautiful night ~Annette |

 No comments: